Nat-crit20/expenses-chart-component/README.md

 ### What I learned

 For this project I learned async javascript and chart css.
+I also strengthened my understanging of flex box and DOM manipulation.

 ### Continued development